sbechet/xmrsplayer/README.md

 XMrsPlayer is a portage of libxm in Rust language to play real music

 the original [code](https://github.com/Artefact2/libxm) uses the WTFPL Version2 license.
 [XMrsPlayer](https://github.com/sbechet/xmrsplayer) uses the MIT License with consent from the Romain Dal Maso original author.
+The code was initially a simple port of libxm.
+It's very different today, with rustification as complete as possible.

+Help welcome.

 # Example?